JeffreyChix/react-slider-transformer/README.md

 #### Important

 The presentation has been configured to mimic an endless loop by replicating the slides.
 Upon reaching the final slide, it seamlessly transitions back to the first slide without any disruption or jump to the beginning just like the owl carousel.
+You don't even know 😎.

 ### Installing as a package